top of page

 When stakeholders are part of a robust engagement process, there is a huge opportunity for current and future development to positively impact a community.
 The 14 recommendations outlined in Cultivating Community can yield a more inclusive, collaborative and productive community engagement effort.

-PUBLIC ENGAGEMENT INITIAL RECOMMENDATIONS
+PUBLIC ENGAGEMENT RECOMMENDATIONS

 1. Information about development should be readily available and understandable.